Yale-LILY/yale-lily.github.io/spider.md

                        <h2>Example Split Results</h2>
                     </div>
                     <p align="left">
-                    <div class="left"> For comparison, we can get much higher results if we split the dataset based on data examples instead of databases.
-Thus, systems don't need to generalize to new database schemas.
+                    <div class="left"> For comparison, the models achieve much higher results if we split the dataset based on data examples instead of databases since the systems don't need to generalize to new database schemas.
                     </div>
                     </p>
                     <table class="table performanceTable">